nishchith-tech29/Django-BakeKart/README.md

 # 🎂 Bake Kart

-An advanced, feature-rich e-commerce platform dedicated to ordering a wide variety of delicious cakes.
+An advanced feature-rich e-commerce platform dedicated to ordering a wide variety of delicious cakes.
 Built entirely with Django, this backend system handles everything from complex product variants (cake sizes, flavors) to secure checkout and user management.

 ## 🚀 Features